forlond/phpunit-testing-tools/docs/symfony_form.md

 ;
 ```

-Example: Assert the form options is a subset.
+Example: Assert the form options is an options subset.

 ```php
 // options = ['foo' => 'bar', 'bar' => 'baz']